 - Memorable: it’s shaped like the AT&T logo.

 - Spherical: which makes it convenient for those ’round-the-world trips and has a much more pleasing shape than where we came from.
 Did you ever wonder why we called the previous generation “squares?”
 Think about it.

 - Great restaurants: and great atmosphere, unlike, for example, the Moon which has great restaurants but no atmosphere.

 - Oxygen-Nitrogen atmosphere: so crucial for those of us who breathe, and better than methane in so many ways.

-- Neighbors: generally far enough away that they don’t bother us much, and those who do are generally more intelligent than average, needing to understand things like calculus, tachyons, and three-phase cyclotronic nuclear-fissionable uranium isotope molecular reconstructors for trans-dimensional physics.
+- Neighbors: usually far enough away that they don’t bother us much, and those who do are generally more intelligent than average, needing to understand things like calculus, tachyons, and superluminal FTL dynamics for hyperspatial physics.

 Bill Petro, your friendly neighborhood Earthling